Light

 • Position colored cultivars in bright indirect light from the outset — do not place them in the same low-light conditions where dark-green cultivars would thrive

-• Know your cultivar's light requirement before positioning: darker cultivars are more flexible; colored cultivars need more light
+• Know your specific cultivar's light requirement before positioning it: dark green and silver-green cultivars are genuinely flexible; pink, red, and white cultivars need considerably more light to hold their pattern

 Quick Summary